 The trial court agreed with Merck and granted its motion for summary judgment, effectively dismissing every single Fosamax MDL lawsuit against Merck.
 Hundreds of people with severe femur fractures, many caused by low-stress activities like walking or getting into a car, were now, temporarily, dismissed from court.

 The appeals court acknowledged that the trial court was correct in that an FDA regulation could preempt a state law.
 However, in order for preemption to apply in this case, Merck had to prove it would be “highly probable” that the FDA would not have approved a change to Fosamax’s warnings.

 According to the appeals court, Merck could not meet this high evidence standard and that such a decision was for a jury to decide, not a judge, who usually rules solely on issues of law, not fact.
 The appeals court concluded that plaintiffs had:

 “…produced sufficient evidence for a reasonable jury to conclude that the FDA would have approved a properly-worded warning about the risk of thigh fractures…[this] is enough for Plaintiffs to defeat summary judgment and proceed to trial.”

 Needless to say, this is a huge win for Fosamax plaintiffs.
 After years of delay, they may finally get their day before a jury.

 With Merck’s motion for summary judgment now dismissed, plaintiffs’ lawsuits can move forward to trial.
 There are also many other Fosamax lawsuits in New Jersey and California state courts.
 This federal appeals decision does not directly affect those state court cases, although it will surely influence the outcomes.
-I will provide updates when they become available.
-In the meantime, if you have any questions about Fosamax or the Fosamax MDL, fill out the contact form or give me call (919.546.8788).

 Note: Photos for illustration purposes only.